 Allow yourself to get some sun: It takes approximately 15-30 minutes of sun exposure three times a week for most people to produce a good amount of vitamin D. Keep in mind, however, that factors such as older age, darker skin tone, and health status can affect how well your body naturally produces the hormone.

 Consider taking a supplement: Vitamin D3 is considered the most effective form available, so be sure to choose this if shopping for supplements (and not D2).
 Also, as it is a lipid-soluble vitamin, taking it with fatty foods, rather than on an empty stomach, will enhance absorption.

-Enjoy some fatty fish: While this would not be enough to correct a deficiency, foods rich in vitamin D can be incorporated into your meals as part of a healthy diet.
+Enjoy some fatty fish: While this would not be enough to correct a severe deficiency, foods rich in vitamin D can be incorporated into your meals as part of a healthy diet.
 Some of them are listed below:

 Most importantly, though, if you are experiencing these symptoms, the first step is to talk with your doctor.
 Your doctor can not only check your vitamin D level, but he or she can also help you in determining how much vitamin D supplementation, if any, you should take.

 *You can find more essential health information like this in Being Empowered for a Healthy Heart: A personal guide to taking control of your health while living with chronic conditions, by Phoebe Chi, MD, MPH.